PrairieLearn/PrairieLearn/docs/running-in-production/setup.md

 ### Authentication

-PrairieLearn currently has 4 ways to do user authentication.
-Read more at [authentication](./authentication.md).
+Read more in the [authentication documentation](./authentication.md).

 ### Admin User